 In addition to this large payment for back taxes, a fine in excess of $1,000,000 was also paid to the Government, along with a plea of guilty to the pending felony charge of tax evasion by the corporate defendant, United Corporation, which subsequently was determined to be Yusuf’s agent for the partnership.

 As a result of the plea and settlement, the Federal Government removed its lien on the Land.
-Also, Fathi Yusuf, Waleed Hamed and several of the other defendantswere given personal immunity from criminal prosecution for the acts of tax evasion and money laundering described above.
+Also, Fathi Yusuf, Waleed Hamed and several of the other defendants—but not Manal Yousef--were given personal immunity from criminal prosecution for the acts of tax evasion and money laundering described above.

 The Predicate Criminal Acts to Consummate the Hidden Plan

-After the criminal case was dismissed, the Fathi Yusuf and the St. Martin Defendants, in furtherance of the Hidden Plan, arranged for counsel on St. Martin to send a demand to Sixteen Plus – for payment of the sham note and mortgage Sixteen Plus allegedly owed to Manal Yousef.
+After the criminal case was dismissed, the Fathi Yusuf and the St. Martin Defendants, in furtherance of the Hidden Plan, arranged for counsel on St. Martin to send a demand from Manal Yousuf to Sixteen Plus – for payment of the sham note and mortgage Sixteen Plus allegedly owed to Manal Yousef.
 See Exhibit 2.

-That St. Martin counsel did not disclose to Sixteen Plus or the Hameds that Fathi Yusuf was the person personally directing the demand.
+That St. Martin counsel did not disclose to Sixteen Plus or the Hameds that Fathi Yusuf was also involved in the demand.

-A response was made to that demand by Hamed’s counsel on behalf of Sixteen Plus, which was reduced to writing -- pointing out that the mortgage was not valid for the reasons stated herein.
-That writing also specifically stated that St. Martin counsel was acting improperly in asserting he was representing Manal Yousef’s interests rather than Fathi Yusuf’s.
+A response was made to that demand, to Manal Yousef, by Hamed’s counsel on behalf of Sixteen Plus, which was reduced to writing -- pointing out that the mortgage was not valid for the reasons stated herein.
 See Exhibit 3.

-While counsel on St. Martin promised to get a response to that letter after discussing the matter with his real “client” (see Exhibit 4), he never did so, strongly indicating to the Hameds that he had never really been retained by Manal Yousef.
+While counsel on St. Martin promised to get a response to that letter after discussing the matter with his client (see Exhibit 4), he never did so.

 In furtherance of the Hidden Plan, Fathi Yusuf, in conjunction with the other Defendants, committed multiple criminal acts Including conversion, attempted conversion, perjury, attempted perjury, wire and mail fraud, and others.